|Translation of the Swedish course syllabus|

 |Progressive specialisation:||G2F (First cycle.
 Entry requirements: minimum 60 credits from first-cycle courses)|

 This course syllabus was validated by the Faculty Board for Humanities, Social Sciences and Technology at Södertörn University on 2018-04-23 according to the stipulations in the Higher Education Ordinance.

 The equivalent of English B and 60 credits in Social Sciences or Humanities.

-On completing the course, the student is able to:
+On completion of the course, the student is able to:

 |4.||Course content, modules and examinations

-At most one (1) missing seminar occasion may, in consultation with the course coordinator, be compensated for via an individual written assignment.
+At most one (1) missing seminar occasion can, in consultation with the course coordinator, be compensated for via an individual written assignment.